Hiking Safety

 Crossing Streams Safely

 Many hikers underestimate the power of moving water and some consider their former successful stream crossings as a ticket to the other side.
 This may not be true.
-Regardless of your knowledge, skills, and experience use these pointers in making wise decisions when crossing a steam.
+Regardless of your knowledge, skills, and experience use the pointers below in making wise decisions when crossing a steam.

 Remember, if you hear "boom" noises as boulders or large rocks move around in river, it means the water is STRONG and FAST.
 In addition to the current knocking you over, you could be hit by rocks moving in the river.
 Be cautious when deciding where to cross rivers, or if it's necessary to cross at all.
 Taking these few precautions could save your day...and your life!